-Megan Schneider joined U.S. Retirement & Benefits Partners in October 2019 and was promoted to President in April 2021.
-Among her many responsibilities, Megan leads the company’s technology integration initiatives, and oversees sales growth plans and the continued development and expansion of client services.
+Megan Schneider joined U.S. Retirement & Benefits Partners in October 2019 as Chief Operating Officer, was promoted to President in April 2021, and then named Chief Executive Officer in January 2023.
+Among her many responsibilities, Megan has successfully led the company’s acquisition integration initiatives, benefits administration platform launch, call center modernization, expansion of client services, and established the infrastructure to accelerate USRBP’s organic growth ambitions.

 Prior to joining USRBP, Megan was the North American Business Operations Leader for Willis Towers Watson’s Health & Benefits Brokerage & Advisory business, serving the middle market.
 She was responsible for internal operations of the $360M, 900 colleague business, executing on the business and talent strategy with a focus on operational excellence.
 Megan also held other key leadership positions in Willis Towers Watson’s Health & Benefits business, including Executive Vice President, Northeast Region Operations Director and Metro (NY/NJ/CT) Director of Operations.
 Prior to her leadership roles, Megan was a Senior Consultant in the legacy Willis Human Capital Practice, managing the employee benefits needs for several marquee client relationships.
 Before joining Willis, Megan was an associate in the Towers Perrin Health & Welfare practice where she served as the project manager for Towers Perrin’s Stop Loss Purchasing Program and was a vital team member for the three Fortune 100 clients.